sonata-project/SonataMediaBundle/UPGRADE-3.x.md

 If you have custom `Thumbnail` generator, please implement this interface if you need custom resizers.

+### Deprecate OpenStack / Rackspace integration

+This integration is deprecated because the php packages are not up to date.
+On master this deprecation will be removed.
+There is no replacement for it.

 UPGRADE FROM 3.31 to 3.32
 =========================